• Skip to primary navigation

 •

-Home > Learning > Behavioral & Mental Health > How to Help Someone with Anxiety
+Home > Learning > Behavioral & Mental Health > Helping a Loved One With Anxiety: What to Say & Do

 How to help someone with anxiety

-Anxiety is among the most common mental illnesses, with nearly one in five of the nation’s adult population living with some form of this disorder.
-Despite the fact that it’s highly treatable, only about a third of people ever receive formal treatment.
+Anxiety is among the most common mental illnesses.
+According to a 2024 National Health Statistics report, 18.2% of U.S. adults live with an anxiety disorder, and a 2024 study found roughly 16.1% of adolescents are affected.
+Despite the fact that anxiety is highly treatable, only about a third of people ever receive formal treatment.

 Whether or not someone is receiving professional treatment for an anxiety disorder, a strong support system is essential for their wellbeing and can be a lifeline during difficult times.
 Knowing how to help someone with anxiety can improve understanding and communication and may encourage them to seek treatment.